All posts

 The benefit of mobile tooltips is how they can draw attention to CTAs by highlighting their importance or relevance to the user's current task or objective.

-For example, a tooltip appearing near a CTA button may say, "Tap to complete the purchase and unlock exclusive discounts,".
+For example, a tooltip near a CTA button may say, "Tap to complete the purchase and unlock exclusive discounts,".
 Now, you are reinforcing the importance of clicking the button to proceed with the desired action of purchasing and how you’re also giving discounts.

-In some cases, users may hesitate to click on buttons or anywhere around the app due to uncertainty or apprehension about the outcome.
+Sometimes, users may hesitate to click on buttons or anywhere around the app due to uncertainty or apprehension about the outcome.
 Tooltips can address user concerns by providing reassurance, additional information, or incentives that motivate them to take action.

 To further understand mobile tooltips, it is useful to know their different types.
 These categorizations are based on their use case as follows:

-1. User onboarding tooltips
+1. User Onboarding Tooltips

 For example, if you have a Flipkart account and download the mobile app, it will direct your attention to the notifications section.
 Its copy mentions ‘Explore More’ – thus, segmenting its users and avoiding any onboarding tour which the user might be familiar with.
-It only shows the features that the user may not know of and will help them further explore the shopping app.
+It only shows the features the user may not know and will help them further explore the shopping app.

 flipkart's tooltips for user onboarding

-2. Feature discovery tooltips
+2. Feature Discovery Tooltips

-For example, here Duolingo is sharing a tooltip to make users aware of how they can tap on the word and know its meaning.
+For example, here, Duolingo is sharing a tooltip to make users aware of how they can tap on the word and know its meaning.
 This helps a language learner further improve their understanding of the words and eventually improves their chances of completing the course.

 duolingo's tooltips for feature discovery

-3. Instructional tooltips
+3. Instructional Tooltips

 google drive's instructional tooltips

-4. Confirmation tooltips
+4. Confirmation Tooltips

 stack exchange's confirmation tooltips

-5. Error tooltips
+5. Error Tooltips

 For example, it is quite common to receive error tooltips while filling up forms or entering details across apps.
 Some signup forms require you to enter ‘work email’ – and other common emails with Gmail or Yahoo show error in-app messages.